 • Series 65 is the Uniform Investment Adviser Law exam.
 Required to register as an Investment Adviser Representative under most state regimes.

 • Series 66 combines elements of Series 63 and 65.
-Common path for someone who already holds Series 7.
+A common path for someone who already holds Series 7.

 • Series 63 is the Uniform Securities Agent State Law exam.
 Required in most states for retail securities sales.